 On April 8, 2019, we entered into an amendment to the Financing Agreement.
-The amendment provides for an additional delayed draw term loan commitment in the aggregate principal amount of \$100.0 million (the "Delayed Draw Funds") for the purpose of funding the purchase of a portion of the Notes in a tender offer.
+The amendment provided for an additional delayed draw term loan commitment in the aggregate principal amount of \$100.0 million, or the Delayed Draw Funds, for the purpose of funding the purchase of a portion of the Notes in a tender offer.
 On May 2, 2019, we received the Delayed Draw Funds under the Financing Agreement.
 We used \$72.7 million of the Delayed Draw Funds for the purchase of a portion of the Notes, \$0.6 million for the Notes interest payment, and \$6.0 million for the payment of refinancing fees.
 On June 18, 2019, we repaid \$20.7 million of the Delayed Draw Funds.
-The \$79.3 million Delayed Draw Funds borrowed will mature on May 10, 2023 under the Financing Agreement.
-The amendment also modified the covenant that requires us to maintain a leverage ratio (defined to mean the ratio of (a) the sum of indebtedness under the Term Loan and Credit Facility and non-cash collateralized letters of credit to (b) consolidated EBITA) based on the level of availability of our Credit Facility plus unrestricted cash on-hand.
+The \$79.3 million Delayed Draw Funds borrowed would have matured on May 10, 2023 under the Financing Agreement.

 The Financing Agreement amendment effective April 8, 2019 was accounted for as a debt modification, and therefore, \$1.6 million of the refinancing fees paid directly to the Lenders was recorded as deferred debt issuance costs, and \$4.4 million of the refinancing fees paid to the third parties was expensed.

-There were no amounts outstanding under the Credit Facility as of December 31, 2019.
-We were in compliance with the Financing Agreement covenants as of December 31, 2019.
-We recorded \$16.0 million of interest expense on the Term Loan for the year ended December 31, 2019.
+The Company drew down \$22.0 million under the Credit Facility during March 2020.
+During September 2020, we repaid the outstanding balance of \$22.0 million under the Credit Facility, and as of December 31, 2020 there were no amounts outstanding under the Credit Facility.
+We recognized \$0.8 million of interest related to the Facility during the year ended December 31, 2020.
+We recorded \$16.2 million of interest expense on the Term Loan for the year ended December 31, 2020.